TradersAtUGA/FNN-Enhanced-LSM/config_docs.md

 ## `poly_degree`
 - **Type**: `int`
-- Degree of the polynomial used in the regression step of the Longstaff-Schwartz method.
+- Degree of the polynomial used in the regression step of the Longstaff-Schwartz method (LSM).
 - **Default**: `3`

 ---